WoollyAndWooden/CO2AbsorptionCalculator/README.md

 # Frontend

-Daniel Knopf (@WoollyAndWooden, potentially also as @dknopf0) will contribute to the frontend side of the app, using javascript with react libraries.
+Project located in the /frontend directory, developed using React and react-bootstrap framework, tested for accessibility with pa11y tool.

 # Running App